MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 ```
 ls -la
 ```

 Did you see the new file?
-If you use the long option you should also see today's date and time.
+If you used the long option you should also see today's date and time.

 # `vi` (edit a file)